Skip over main navigation

 • Autistic people recognise the struggle of finding meaningful activity/employment and will therefore tend to stay with one company for much longer.
 This can help increase overall morale in the company and motivate all employees to value their jobs

-• Autistic people are known to look at things differently
+• Autistic people may look at things differently

 • In doing so they often have excellent attention to detail and memory which help them be accurate and notice errors that may have otherwise been overlooked